ronits57/Vigi/README.md

 - PII redaction is conservative and layered: regex + spaCy (if installed) + optional LLM pass in `llm`/`hybrid`.
 - Public assets never contain secrets.
 A placeholder file documents the risk.

----

-## Extending vigi

-Add a new detector
-1. Implement a helper in `llm_detectors.py` (or a traditional function/library)
-2. Wire it through `detectors.py` with a strategy gate
-3. Add config knobs to `policy.json`
-4. Update the UI flow renderer if you want the step visualized

-Swap LLMs
-- `llm_detectors.py` centralizes prompt templates; add a model switch here and surface it in `policy.json`.

----

 ## How this meets the needs of a model armor